Palaeoloxodon namadicus

 Palaeoloxodon namadicus is an extinct species of prehistoric elephant known from the Middle Pleistocene to Late Pleistocene of the Indian subcontinent, and possibly also elsewhere in Asia.
 The species grew larger than any living elephant, and is one of the largest known proboscideans alongside the mastodon "Mammut" borsoni.
-Some authors have suggested P. namadicus to have been the largest known land mammal based on extrapolation from fragmentary remains, though these estimates are speculative.
+Speculative estimates based on a lost, fragmentary, femur – measured in the 19th century – has led some authors to suggest that P. namadicus may have been larger than Paraceratherium, generally considered the largest known land mammal ever.

 Taxonomic history

-Remains now recognised as belonging to P. namadicus were unearthed during the rule of the British East India Company in India at least as early as the 1830s.
+Remains now recognised as belonging to P. namadicus were unearthed during the rule of the British East India Company in India at least as early as the 1830s, with an 1834 publication in the Journal of the Asiatic Society of Bengal by James Prinsep noting the discovery of giant elephant remains in Sagauni in what is now Narsinghpur district, Madhya Pradesh that had been reported by Dr George Green Spilsbury, the existence of which had been revealed to Spilsbury by a local native carpenter.
 The species was named as Elephas namadicus by British paleontologists Hugh Falconer and Proby Cautley in 1846, based on a skull collected from the valley of the Godavari River in central India.
 In 1924, American paleontologist Henry Fairfield Osborn placed it within the newly coined genus Sivalika.
 Also in that year, Japanese paleontologist Matsumoto Hikoshichirō placed it within his newly coined subgenus Palaeoloxodon, which he placed within Loxodonta (which contains the living African elephants), with the type species being the Japanese Loxodonta (Palaeoloxodon) naumanni, which had previously been named also in 1924 as a subspecies of P. namadicus.

 In his posthumous 1942 monograph, Osborn placed the species within Palaeoloxodon, which he regarded as a genus in its own right rather than as a subgenus, with both positions widely supported by modern authors.
 A number of authors, including Vincent J. Maglio in his widely referenced 1973 work Origin and Evolution of the Elephantidae, have historically regarded P. namadicus and the largely European straight-tusked elephant (P. antiquus) as the same species due to their similar skull and tooth morphology.
 (Note: while the name "straight-tusked elephant" properly refers to P. antiquus, some authors also refer to other species of Palaeoloxodon including P. namadicus as "straight-tusked elephants") This was questioned by later authors and the two species are now generally considered distinct.